EasyJet CEO does not expect Indian variant to ruin summer travel

-Autos & TransportationEasyJet CEO does not expect Indian variant to ruin summer travel

-The boss of easyJet (EZJ.L) said that he did not expect the coming European summer travel season to be ruined by the spread of a coronavirus variant first found in India.
+LONDON, May 26 (Reuters) - The boss of easyJet said that he did not expect the coming European summer travel season to be ruined by the spread of a coronavirus variant first found in India.

 “I don’t think that the outlook of this and the likeliness and the probability is that because of the Indian variant the summer is ruined,” easyJet Chief Executive Johan Lundgren told an online industry event on Wednesday.